 This 1930 article also mentions how the passage of time had worn away the words “Lennox Bridge” on the inside of the parapet wall on the downstream side of the bridge.

 In 2014 work on the construction of two new river foreshore access tunnels uncovered some of the early sandstone pier and timber girders of the old gaol bridge.
-In a Sydney Morning Herald article on the discovery the archaeologist on this project, Anne Bickford, said Lennox had decided to leave parts of the gaol bridge within his bridge rather than go to the trouble of removing them. if you are interested in finding out more about the construction of the two new portals the Parramatta Council has produced a great new site dedicated to this project.
+In a Sydney Morning Herald article on the discovery the archaeologist on this project, Anne Bickford, said Lennox had decided to leave parts of the gaol bridge within his bridge rather than go to the trouble of removing them.

 H. Selkirk, ‘David Lennox, the bridge builder and his work’ in JRAHS, Vol 6, p.
 203-4;